Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How Much Does It Cost To Take The AP French Exam?

 AP exam fees are standard across the board for each type of test (except AP Seminar and AP Research).
-So, it’ll cost the same to take AP French as it will to take AP Spanish.
+This means that it will cost the same to take AP French exam as it will to take AP Spanish.

 Some schools also require additional fees for proctoring and admin.
 You’ll pay all fees directly to your school, so your teachers or guidance counselors can give you further information.